 ASHA certified individuals or those licensed in another state and have applied for licensure under this section may practice pending Board action on their application (not to exceed 90 days from submittal).

-- Individuals who meet the requirements for performance of temporary services shall register that temporary service with the Board and which shall be certified by the sponsoring licensee.
+Individuals who meet the requirements for performance of temporary services shall register that temporary service with the Board and which shall be certified by the sponsoring licensee.
 The Board will grant a license to individuals working during the time necessary to complete their post graduate clinical fellowship.
 The Provisional license is valid for one year and may be renewed for one additional year.

 Board of Speech Pathology and Audiology